-IMPORTANT: This system will be defunded on March 31, 2018.
+This system is defunded since March 31, 2018.
+Since April 2, 2018 Grex is available only to the users affiliated with UManitoba.
 Visit the WestGrid Migration page for more information.

 Grex is primarily intended for applications that can take advantage of non-blocking low latency InfiniBand networks and large memory per compute node.
-It also hosts the WestGrid-wide license for Gaussian computational chemistry software.
 Grex is a general-use system so no special access requests required for registered WestGrid users.

 Finally, for graphical mode it is possible to use VNC remote desktop connections to Grex by tunneling them through SSH.
 After connecting by SSH usual way, do '' module load vncworkspace '' command on Grex and follow the instructions on how to use the conveninet vncworkspace wrapper over TigerVNC startup commands.

 - The default walltime is 3 hours.

 - The default amount of memory per processor (pmem parameter) is 256MB.
 Memory limits are now enforced, so an accurate estimate of memory resource (either in form of mem or pmem parameters) should be provided.

 - The maximum walltime is 21 days for Gaussian jobs and 10 days for all other jobs.

 - The maximum number of processor-days for all currently running jobs for a single user is 2,800 processor-days.
 (Attempting to exceed that limit will lead to an error message about MAXPS - maximum processor-seconds.)